getodk/docs/odkx-src/getting-started-2-architect.rst

   - :doc:`build-app`

-A more complete guide to using ODK XLSX Converter is provided in the :doc:`xlsx-converter-intro` documentation.
+A more complete guide to using ODK-X XLSX Converter is provided in the :doc:`xlsx-converter-intro` documentation.
 More details about Tables web views are available in :doc:`tables-web-pages` and :doc:`injected-interfaces`.

 For examples of real world applications and details about they are implemented, try out the: :doc:`reference-apps`.